chris-ede9/modelling-airbnbs-property-listing-dataset-/ReadMe.md

 > The goal for this milestone was to create some machine learning models to predict the price of the listing per night and evaluate them.

->> The source file is modelling.py
+>> The source file is modelling.py, class RegressionModelling

 - Task 1: Created a simple regression model to predict the nightly cost of each listing.